rajasekarnp1/neural-audio-upscaler/README.md

 ## Problems

--**missing ai models
+- **Missing ai models
--**this is just a sample code ,the upscalling and file handling needs to improved -**needs more active development
+- **This is just a sample code ,the upscalling and file handling needs to improved
+- **Needs more active development
--**implement the ai components  in mojo[with auto machine specific optimizations] -**implement the file processing and other components in python or other suitable language  [currently written in javascript] -**detailed innerworking of audio processing and upscalling is missing -**binary package for easy instalation
+- **Implement the ai components  in mojo[with auto machine specific optimizations]
+- **Implement the file processing and other components in python or other suitable language  [currently written in javascript]
+- **Detailed innerworking of audio processing and upscalling is missing
+- **Binary package for easy instalation

  ## Features to be developed